Update (05/07/2020): added tests with JLCPCB manufactured filters

 - Compute your PCB material characteristic with the simple linear regression formula:

-Because the relation between length and center frequency is nearly linear, this gives very good results.
+Because the relation between length and center frequency is nearly linear as long as the values are close, this gives very good results.

-Using good quality PCB, my generator alone should get your center frequency well within the bandwidth.
+Using good quality PCB, my generator alone should get your center frequency within the bandwidth.

-The lower frequency limit to hairpin filters is simply due to their physical size: below 900MHz, it gets quite big and therefore expensive.
-Of course, with some tuning, it is possible to get much lower than this.
+The lower frequency limit to hairpin filters is simply due to their physical size: below 900MHz, it gets quite big and therefore expensive in terms of board space.
+Of course, with some tuning, it is possible to get much lower than this but discrete components may be a better choice.

 However, distributed elements filters like the microstrip hairpin are commonly used in test equipment and satellite television reception for frequencies well above 5GHz.
 This is made possible thank to well controlled PCB material, high quality manufacturing processes and a lot of engineering!